mikus31/hummingbird-map/README.md

   * Within this project, create a web map that allows users to collect date of departure data.
 The above resources do a good job of capturing first sighting data already, but not when the birds leave an area.
   * Dataviz Idea: Plot the sightings by date by state.
 Use a scatterplot?
 Lineplot?
   * [Iceberg Map: Part 2, Animation](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/iceberg-map-part-2-animation/)

+**Tasks**

+  * Build a web scraper to download the hummingbird sighting data from Journey North for the years 2011--2018